 Ipswich has one of the most diverse ranges of natural vegetation types in South East Queensland, being home to a large number of native flora and fauna and over 2,000 recorded species of native plants and animals.
 The Ipswich Enviroplan Program supports the identification, protection and maintenance of vital ecosystems and natural environmental values.

-A range of activities were held to celebrate the Enviroplan 25 Years milestone, focused on education and actions that improve our natural environment.
+A range of activities were held in 2021 to celebrate the Enviroplan 25 Years milestone, focused on education and actions that improve our natural environment.
 Details are included in the Enviroplan 25 Years program.

 The beauty of Ipswich’s conservation areas has been captured in a special coffee table book.
 Copies are available to view at Ipswich Libraries, or can be purchased at the Queens Park Visitor Information Centre or the Ipswich Art Gallery.